Living with cats

 Cats are agile animals with incredible balancing skills that can often surprise us.
 This, together with their curious and adventurous spirit, makes them love climbing to great heights and jumping around.
 However, this can often end in a dramatic falls that result in injury.
 Detecting that your cat is hurt, taking it to the vet and assisting it during its recovery is important to ensure your pet's welfare.
 So in OneHowTo.com we describe some symptoms that may indicate that your cat has been hurt along with some key recommendations so you to learn how to care for a cat with a broken leg.

-You may also be interested in: How to care for a Turkish Angora Cat
+You may also be interested in: How To Care For A Newborn Kitten

 Steps to follow: